influxdata/docs-v2/content/flux/v0.x/notifications/_index.md

 Each notification-related package includes the following:

 - One or more functions to send a single notification.
-- An `endpoint` function that, in practive, iterates over a stream of tables and sends a notification for each input row.
+- An `endpoint` function that, in practice, iterates over a stream of tables and sends a notification for each input row.

 ## Notification conventions